 All of that said, it is interesting to watch the way the studio has backpedalled and tried to distance itself from Cards anti-gay views.
 Harrison Ford firmly spoke out in public, while most of the cast and crew issued statements saying they dont support such a position.
 The studio even went so far as to announce it will host a benefit premiere for the LGBT community (although despite such announcement, I have yet to find where this took place).
 All of which suggests a studio that is wanting to distance themselves from any potential backlash against the film and when there is a $110 million budget at stake and the anti-Card movement was about the one issue that dominated the films pre-release, it is sound PR sense.
 On the other hand, it does seem extraordinarily bold of them given that Card and his Taleswapper production company is also one of the producers of the film.
 It is the sort of thing you would expect of a company adapting a work from an author that had been dead for more than a decade rather than one who is actively involved in the production.
 Card himself even went so far as to issue a statement, which can be read here, but it feels disingenuous Card merely hides behind saying that the law has changed so my opposition doesnt matter anymore and at no point offers any defence, retraction of or apology for his views.

 Onto Ender's Game the film itself.
 I had mixed hopes for the film.
-In the directors chair, as well as handling the screenplay, is Gavin Hood who previously ventured into genre material with the much hated X-Men Origins: Wolverine (2009), which I do rate slightly higher than most on the blogosphere do, as well as other non-genre films such as Tsotsi (2005) and Rendition (2007).
+In the directors chair, as well as handling the screenplay, is Gavin Hood who previously ventured into genre material with the much hated X-Men Origins: Wolverine (2009), which I do rate slightly higher than most on the blogosphere do, as well as other non-genre films such as Tsotsi (2005), Rendition (2007) and the halfway reasonable drone warfare film Eye in the Sky (2015).
 Nor exactly did the producing names of Alex Kurtzman and Robert Orci inspire a lot of confidence.
 Kurtzman and Orci have a bad habit of starting out with intelligent science-fiction premises their script for The Island (2005) and big screen adaptations of Star Trek (1966-9), as well as the childrens series Transformers (1984-7) and writing them down for directors who turn them into mindless action vehicles as per Transformers (2007), Transformers: Revenge of the Fallen (2009), Star Trek (2009) and Star Trek: Into Darkness (2013).
 Nor did the trailer that went out for Ender's Game do much to enthuse one it seemed to emphasise all the flashy hardware and explosions side of the story when in fact the book is an internal one about a childs growth and learning of strategy.

 The surprise then is that Ender's Game ends up better on screen than one expected before sitting down to watch.
 There are a few changes such as the aliens being renamed The Formics as opposed to the more contentious Buggars that Card named them in the book.
 Gavin Hood remains surprisingly faithful to the book on most regards and never deviates from what is described in any substantial way.
 On the other hand, he has clearly made some excisions.
 Most noticeably, this occurs in terms of some of the books supporting characters Enders sister Valentine and especially brother Peter are sidelined to little more than footnotes whereas in the book both become articulate political voices who influence the course of events on Earth.
 Similarly watered down is the character of Bean who became a major ally/nemesis of Ender in the story you look at Aramis Knights anonymous performance as Bean here and wonder what there would be about such a character that could rival Ender let alone inspire a five-book (or film) pendant series.